zhenhuaw-me/onnxcli/README.md

 ### draw

 `onnx draw` draws the graph in `dot`, `svg`, `png` formats.
-You may have quick view of the type and shape of the tensors that are fed to a specific node.
+It gives you quick view of the type and shape of the tensors that are fed to a specific node.
-You can view the model topology in image viewer of browser without waiting for the model to load.
-This is really helpful for large models.
+You can view the model topology in image viewer of browser without waiting for the model to load, which I found is really helpful for large models.

 If you are viewing `svg` in browser, you can even quick search for the nodes and tensors.
 Together with [`onnx inspect`](#inspect), it will be very efficient to understand the issue you are looking into.